KlakXent/KlakXent/README.md

 ## Some facts:
 - I've spent quite a long time working with the Unity game engine
-- I know a few coding languages and other coding related things like:
+- I know a few coding languages and other coding related skills like:
 - - C#
 - - Python
 - - SQL
 - - html
+  - Git
 - I'm always working on a project or four and if not I'm probably dead

 ## Contacts: